Thursday, 10 January 2019

 23rd December 2018.

-This visit to this temple was a part of Vellore Heritage walk organized by the History Of Vellore.
-This is one of the Heritage structures / Temples exists on the Bhagavathy Hills.
+This visit to this temple was a part of the Vellore Heritage Walk organized by the History Of Vellore.
+This is one of the Heritage structures/Temples that exists in the Bhagavathy Hills.
 The Hill is an abode for Jains and Hindus.
-The lesser known Kalki Bhagavathy Amman and Bhagavathy temple are on the top of the hill.
-The Hill has natural cave / rock shelters which are once occupied by the prehistoric human beings and latter by the Jains.
-The Rock shelters bears the inscriptions in Tamil and Kannada.
-Rashtrakuta king Kannaradevan’s ( Krishna-III ) period 10th Century Tamil inscription is inscribed on the back a rock inside a shelter.
-The 11 line inscription reads as..
+The lesser-known Kalki Bhagavathy Amman and Bhagavathy temple are on the top of the hill.
+The Hill has natural cave/rock shelters which were once occupied by the prehistoric human beings and later by the Jains.
+The Rock shelters bear the inscriptions in Tamil and Kannada.
+Rashtrakuta king Kannaradevan’s ( Krishna-III ) period 10th Century Tamil inscription is inscribed on the back of a rock inside a shelter.
+The 11-line inscription reads as.

 1. ஸ்வஸ்தி ஸ்ரீகன்னரதெவற்கு யாண்டு இருபத்தாறாவது